Altar (Catholic Church): Cloth coverings

-For the celebration of Mass, the altar should be covered by at least one white altar cloth: "Out of reverence for the celebration of the memorial of the Lord and for the banquet in which the Body and Blood of the Lord are offered, there should be, on an altar where this is celebrated, there should be at least one white cloth, its shape, size, and decoration in keeping with the altar’s design."
+The altar should be covered by at least one white altar cloth when the Mass is celebrated.
 The pre-1969 regulations prescribed three white altar cloths, the topmost being long enough to reach the ground at both ends.
 19th and early 20th-century regulations required that the cloths be of linen or hemp and not of any other material, even if of equivalent or higher quality.

 In addition, it was customary to place directly on the altar, beneath the three obligatory altar cloths, a cloth waxed on one side that was called the chrismale or cere cloth and that served to keep the altar cloths dry.

 When the altar is not used for a liturgical service, the altar cloths may be protected against being stained or soiled by placing over them an altar protector or altar cover made of cloth, baize or velvet large enough to hang down a little on all sides.
 This is known as the vesperale or stragulum.

 When in the period immediately preceding the late twentieth century altars were generally built attached to or close to a wall, it became customary to cover with drapery the front of the altar, the only part visible to the congregation.
 This drapery was called the antependium or altar frontal, terms often applied also to sculptural or other ornamentation of the altar front itself.
 It covered the whole front of the altar, partial coverings being forbidden.
 It was obligatory unless the altar front was particularly artistic, and even in such cases it should be used on more solemn occasions.
 Its origin was thought to have derived from the curtains or veils of silk or other precious material hanging over the open space under the altar table to preserve the shrine of saints deposited there.
 In the Middle Ages a similar function was performed by an "altar stole", an ornament in the shape of the ends of a stole attached to the front of the altar.

-In the 21st century the altar in a Catholic church is generally left visible.